 The cost of annual dog booster vaccinations in Britain

-In Britain, we found that the average cost for an annual booster for dogs is £64.60 (an increase of 38% from two years ago).
+We found that the average cost for an annual booster for dogs is £69.23.
 That price doesn’t include the kennel cough vaccination.
-With kennel cough included, the average cost of a booster is £97, which saves about £15 on getting the booster and kennel cough vaccine separately.
+With kennel cough included, the average cost of a booster is £105.54, which saves about £18 on getting the booster and kennel cough vaccine separately.

 The most and least expensive areas in the UK for annual dog booster vaccinations

-According to our survey of 72 vets, the most expensive part of Great Britain to get an annual booster vaccination for your dog is London, where the average cost is £71.
-The cheapest area is Wales, at £59.75.
+According to our survey of 75 vets, London is the most expensive part of Great Britain to get an annual dog booster.
+The average cost there is £74.63.
+The cheapest area is The North at £64.35.

 Annual dog booster vs restart costs